Commonwealth Day: Canada

-In Canada the federal government directs that the Royal Union Flag is to be flown alongside the flag of Canada at federal installations nationwide where at least two flag poles are present.
+In Canada, the federal government directs that the Royal Union Flag is to be flown alongside the flag of Canada at federal installations nationwide where at least two flag poles are present.
 The requirement to fly the Royal Union Flag on certain days, including Commonwealth Day, stems from a 1964 parliamentary resolution following the adoption of flag of Canada, which retained the Royal Union Flag as an official symbol of the country's Commonwealth membership and allegiance to the Crown.

 From 1898 to 1976, Empire Day/Commonwealth Day was observed on an ad hoc basis in conjunction with Victoria Day, a federal statutory holiday in May that also serves as the sovereign's official birthday in Canada.
 Empire Day/Commonwealth Day was held on the weekday before Victoria Day and was not intended to be a general holiday in itself, but a day to provide schools and civic institutions the opportunity to implement activities and lessons on Canada and the British Empire.
 In 1977, Commonwealth Day was moved to the second Monday in March, in line with the rest of the Commonwealth of Nations.

+Hong Kong

+Prior to the 1997 transfer of sovereignty from the United Kingdom to the People's Republic of China, Commonwealth Day was a school holiday in the then-colony.
+Hongkong Post would also issue commemorative stamps.
+Post-handover, the event continues to be celebrated by the Royal Commonwealth Society's Hong Kong Branch.
+The celebrations include a ceremony at the Cenotaph, where the Commonwealth flag is raised, poppy wreaths are laid and prayers read to commemorate the sacrifice of Commonwealth servicemen who fought in the Battle of Hong Kong during World War II.
+Other Commonwealth groups also participate in the commemoration service.
+There is also an interfaith observance modelled on the annual Service of Celebration held in Westminster Abbey where religious leaders light candles and pray for peace, followed by an official reception held at the Hong Kong Club where the King's Commonwealth Day Message is read.
+The responsibility for reading the message is rotated each year amongst Commonwealth consuls-general in Hong Kong.